The list of missing Chinese financial executives keeps getting longer

-Being in charge of a Chinese brokerage or investment firm might be one of the most dangerous jobs out there at the moment.
+Being in charge of a large Chinese company or investment firm might be one of the most dangerous jobs out there at the moment.

-On Thursday, Caixin reported that 48-year-old Guo Guangchang, known as “China’s Warren Buffett” and the head of China’s Fosun Group, went missing.
+On Wednesday, Chang Xiaobing, CEO of state-owned telecoms giant China Telecom, resigned after becoming the latest Chinese executive to go missing amid a nationwide crackdown on corruption led by the government.

 A series of high-profile executives have gone missing in recent months, in the wake of China’s stock market crash.
 As many as 36 companies reported executives missing between January and September this year, according to a Bloomberg report.

+Beijing-based independent magazine Caijing reported on Sunday that Xiaobing was “lost” and uncontactable via mobile phone.
+The report said he had been “taken away because of serious disciplinary review” and features a picture claiming to show his office has been sealed.

+What is clear is his fate isn’t unique.
+Here’s a (non-exhaustive) list of some of the most high-profile and important execs who have gone missing at one point or another:

+- In December, 48-year-old Guo Guangchang, known as “China’s Warren Buffett” and the head of China’s Fosun Group, went missing.
 Guo is the most high-profile, worth an estimated $6.9 billion (£4.5 billion).
 His investment group, Fosun, owns Club Med and Cirque du Soleil among others.

-It’s not clear whether Guo Guangchang is caught up in an insider trading case, if he’s being investigated as part of the Chinese government’s crackdown on graft, or if he is assisting in an investigation.

-What is clear is his fate isn’t unique.
-Here’s a (non-exhaustive) list of some of the most high-profile and important missing execs:
+He reappeared in the US after about a week spent out of contact.

 - Yim Fung, Chairman and CEO of Hong Kong-listed Guotai Junan International Holdings, went missing in November.
 Guotai shares tumbled 12% when his disappearance was announced.